cgasb/PepThreader/README.md

 Because of non-standard installations or denial of writing permission, MODELLER SCORER initialization may fail.
 In these cases the 'soap_peptide.hdf5' file, which is located in PepThreader main directory must be manually copied in modeller 'modlib' directory to continue with the analysis.

+- The parallelization of the processes may not work on macOS.

     DOWNLOAD